Multi-relational Network Autoregression Model with Latent Group Structures: Theoretical Properties

-Theorem \ref{thm:pseudo_dist} implies that as long as we have $T^{1/2}\gg \sum_l \log N_l+m$, $\wh\bTheta$ is a consistent estimator for $\bTheta^0$ in the metric when $G_l$ is possibly over-specified, i.e., $G_l\ge G_{l,0}$.
+Theorem \ref{thm:pseudo_dist} implies that as long as we have $T \gg (\sum_l \log N_l)^2$, $\wh\bTheta$ is a consistent estimator for $\bTheta^0$ in the metric when $G_l$ is possibly over-specified, i.e., $G_l\ge G_{l,0}$.
+This allows $N_l$ to grow exponentially fast with $\sqrt{T}$, which is a mild condition compared to existing literatures {\citep{su2016identifying}}.
+As a result, it allows for moderately large $N_l$ with respect to $\sqrt{T}$.
 Subsequently, we show in Theorem \ref{thm:select_GH} that the QIC can consistently select the true group numbers.